ashifulislam/Cricket-Player-Information-System/README.md

 * Ranking and more.
 This features are already exist in some cricket software, Such as Cricbuzz.
 But in future I will develop this project and added an unique feature that is player rating and review.
 ## Acknowlegement
-I would like to express my profounded appreciation to all those who provided me with the possibility to complete this project.
+I would like to express my profound appreciation to all those who provided me with the possibility to complete this project.
 Special gratitude I give to our Ms. Nusrat Jahan madam, whose contribution in stimulating suggestions and encouragement, helped me to commensurate my project.
 ## Contributing codes
 Any and all contributions to the project are welcome.
 Cricket Player Informationis used across the world primarily by organizations with a sports purpose so you can have real impact!